Marine-life rich Sea of Cortez. Dramatic beaches and coastlines.

 Dive right into adventure in the underwater caverns of Cozumel’s Chankanaab eco-park — home to dolphins, manatees, and sea turtles.
 Then set sail for Isla Mujeres to wander the Mayan Temple of El Meco and Hacienda Mundaca ruins.
 On Grand Cayman, experience Stingray City, where you can feed and touch these mystical creatures.
 Explore Cayman Brac’s island-long bluff with caves, secluded beaches, and lush forests, and visit the marine life of Reach Falls from Port Antonio, Jamaica.
 Stroll the Caribbean’s oldest city and largest botanical garden in Santo Domingo, and discover white-sand beaches ringed by coral reefs on Isla Catalina.
 In Virgin Gorda, swim in the underground “Baths,” and sample Dutch and French culture in St. Maarten.
 Barbuda brings its signature pink sand while Roseau offers snorkeling in the bubbly waters of Champagne Beach.
 On Pigeon Island take in the Pitons volcanic peaks and discover the distinctive French charm of Les Saintes with an underwater world that’s attracted the likes of Jacques Cousteau.
 Visit Brimstone Hill Fortress National Park in lovely Basseterre and the chic island of St. Barts (look for celebrities).
 Return to St. Maarten, the Cuisine Capital of the Caribbean, for one last treat before you say au revoir.

-San Diego to Puerto Caldera - 15 Days
+Puerto Caldera to San Diego - 15 Days

 Mexico and Costa Rica await as you sail from San Diego to the storied waters of the Sea of Cortez.
 Sip smooth, wood-aged artisanal Jalisco reposado and añejo tequilas distilled from local family distilleries.
 Learn about sea turtle habitats and the effects of human encroachment during a visit to a Loreto sanctuary.
 Wander among the shadowy stone recesses of 3,000-year-old Izapa Mayan ruins.
 Before this remarkable 15-day journey ends you’ll have opportunities to snorkel among puffers and yellow butterfly fish near Costa Rican beaches and venture inland to dense and misty cloudforests, unique havens for almost 20 percent of our planet’s butterfly species.